About the Arts at Oberlin

-Founded in 1833, Oberlin is one of the nation’s top liberal arts colleges.
-Its Conservatory of Music and Allen Memorial Art Museum have secured throughout the world Oberlin’s reputation for artistic excellence.
-For those who live within driving distance of Oberlin, it is a haven for the performing and visual arts and a citadel for the life of the mind.
+Oberlin College is one of the top liberal arts institutions in America, and the Oberlin Conservatory of Music and Allen Memorial Art Museum have secured throughout the world our reputation for artistic excellence.
+For those who live within driving distance of our campus, Oberlin is a haven for the performing and visual arts and a citadel for the life of the mind.

-Since Oberlin’s founding, its halls have resonated with the voices of history—distinguished guests such as Adlai Stevenson, Martin Luther King Jr., and Archbishop Desmond Tutu.
-In recent years, guests of the Oberlin Convocation Series have contributed to the dialogue, setting the current standard for engaging and dynamic lectures by such leading public intellectuals and writers as Natasha Trethewey, Toni Morrison, Lisa Randall, Bryan Stevenson, and David Sedaris—have contributed to the dialogue with engaging and dynamic lectures.
+Since the founding of Oberlin College in 1833, its halls have resonated with the voices of history through the words of distinguished guests such as Adlai Stevenson, Martin Luther King Jr., and Archbishop Desmond Tutu.
+In recent years, new generations of esteemed visitors—among them Natasha Trethewey, Toni Morrison, Lisa Randall, Bryan Stevenson, and David Sedaris—have contributed to the dialogue with engaging and dynamic lectures.

-Oberlin has enriched the Greater Cleveland community through music and art, through theater and dance, and through inquiry and intellect, enlivening and enriching the human experience.
-The performing arts audiences, museum patrons, and intellectually curious who attend Oberlin’s events are vital to the cultural exchange with its artists and thinkers.
-Oberlin is grateful for your attendance, your financial support, and your enthusiasm.
+Oberlin enriches the Greater Cleveland community through music and art, through theater and dance, and through inquiry and intellect.
+The performing arts audiences, museum patrons, and intellectually curious who attend our events are vital to this cultural exchange.
+We are grateful for your attendance, your support, and your enthusiasm!